fabianono/Stock_Data_Injestion/README.md

 - Provides a snap shot of how the top 10 stocks in the US market (provided in the csv [here](https://github.com/fabianono/Stock_Data_Injestion/blob/master/others/stocks_symbol.csv)) impacts the S&P500 (SPY) in a selected time period.
 - Also shows the traded volume of the top 10 US stocks in the selected time period.

+### How to run:
+1. Go to [alphavantage](https://www.alphavantage.co/documentation/) to generate your free keys.
+Generate at least 2 as there is a limit placed on api calls in the free tier.
+Add the keys to a .env file
+2. Get a service account key from Google Cloud and place it as ./keys/sa_adminadmin.json.
+You need to give the service account these roles:
+    - ApiGateway Admin
+    - BigQuery Admin
+    - BigQuery Data Editor
+    - BigQuery Job User
+    - Compute Admin
+    - Dataproc Administrator
+    - Service Account User
+    - Service Usage Admin
+    - Storage Admin
+    - Storage Object Admin
+    - Storage Object Creator
+4. In GCS, create a bucket with folder hierachy "dezoomcamp_project2025/rawdata/".
+Also create a big query database called "stocksdata".
+Also create  Dataproc cluster.
+5. Run docker compose up and you should be good to go!